 Professional Guidance is Crucial:

-• Consult a Healthcare Provider: Always consult with your obstetrician, midwife, or a healthcare professional experienced in prenatal care before attempting any form of abdominal massage during the 3rd trimester.
+• Consult a Healthcare Provider: Always consult with your obstetrician, midwife, or a healthcare professional experienced in prenatal care before attempting any form of stomach massage during the 3rd trimester.

 • Certified Prenatal Massage Therapist: If massage is deemed safe, it should be performed by a massage therapist certified in prenatal massage.
 These professionals are trained in techniques that are safe and beneficial during pregnancy.